mnot/I-D/rfc5988bis/draft.md

-This specification establishes the link-params "rel", "anchor", and "rev" (which are part of the general link model), as well as "hreflang", "media", "title", "title*", and "type" (which are target attributes defined by the serialization.
+This specification establishes the link-params "rel", "anchor", and "rev" (which are part of the general link model), as well as "hreflang", "media", "title", "title*", and "type" (which are target attributes defined by the serialization).

 ## Link Target